MCxQC/Hello-World/README.md

   >    - **DeviceChange** (Default)
   >        - Send message notifications when there is a change to the hardware configuration of a device or the computer.
   >    - **Timer**
-  >        - Check for the existence of the window at a specified time interval.
+  >        - Check for the existence of the device at a specified time interval.
   >
   > - **Period/Delay**
   >    - Period: The interval (in milliseconds) to check for the device's existence.